LtbLightning/payjoin-flutter/README.md

 Caution, this package is an Alpha at this stage Please consider reviewing, experimenting and contributing

-Please review and carry out security testing before using in production.
+Please review and carry out testing to ensure security and safety of funds before using in production.